xie-dongping/modparc/README.rst

 * Assertion syntax not defined in modelica specification
 * Recursion limit (since not tail recursion optimization)
 * Test case for long vector literals
+* Default recursion depth is not enough for long vector literals
+* Cyclic import is neccessary for the Modelica syntax definition

 Credits
 ---------